battlemaul/windows-rhythm/README.md

 ***-configFile***

+*Type: String*

 Start **Windows rhythm** with the defined configuration file to be used for the task.
 If no configuration file is defined, the script will look for .\config.json.
 If the configuration is not found or invalid, the script will exit.

 ***-logFile***

+*Type: String*

 Start **Windows rhythm** logging to the desired logfile.
 If no log file is defined, the script will default to **Windows rhythm** log file within %ProgramData%\Microsoft\IntuneManagementExtension\Logs\ folder.

 ***-exitOnError***

+*Type: Switch*

 If an error occurs, *exitOnError* control if the script should exit-on-error.
 Default value is $false.

 ***-uninstall***

+*Type: Switch*

 Future parameter for use in Micrsoft Intune package deployment scenarios.
+Default value is $false.

 ***-Verbose***